-Appendix 1.
-This reflects the joint working arrangement with Falkirk Council, and consolidates each Council's Charter into one document.
-3.4 The Internal Audit Charter will continue to be kept under review, with any changes presented to Audit Committee on a two yearly basis (or sooner if any changes require it).
-4.0 Sustainability Implications 4.1.
-None Noted.
-5.0 Resource Implications 5.1.
-Financial Details 5.2.
-The full financial implications of the recommendations are set out in the report.
+3.5 The Internal Audit Charter will continue to be kept under review, with any changes presented to Audit and Scrutiny Committee on a two yearly basis (or sooner if any changes require it, such as those mentioned at paragraph 3.3).

+4.0 Sustainability Implications 4.1 None Noted.
+5.0 Resource Implications 5.1 Financial Details 5.2 The full financial implications of the recommendations are set out in the report.
 This includes a reference to full life cycle costs where appropriate.
-5.3.
-Finance have been consulted and have agreed the financial implications as set out in the report.
-Yes \Box 5.4.
-Staffing 6.0 Exempt Reports 6.1.
-Is this report exempt?
-Yes \Box (please detail the reasons for exemption below) No \Box 7.0 Declarations The recommendations contained within this report support or implement our Corporate Priorities and Council Policies.
-(1) Our Priorities (Please double click on the check box ☑) Clackmannanshire will be attractive to businesses & people and ensure fair opportunities for all Our families; children and young people will have the best possible start in life Women and girls will be confident and aspirational, and achieve their full potential Our communities will be resilient and empowered so that they can thrive and flourish (2) Council Policies (Please detail) 8.0 Equalities Impact 8.1 Have you undertaken the required equalities impact assessment to ensure that no groups are adversely affected by the recommendations?
-Yes No No
+Yes [ 5.3 Finance have been consulted and have agreed the financial implications as set out in the report.
+Yes $\Box$ 5.4 Staffing 6.0 Exempt Reports 6.1 Is this report exempt?
+Yes $\square$ (please detail the reasons for exemption below) No 7.0 Declarations The recommendations contained within this report support or implement our Corporate Priorities and Council Policies.
+(1) Our Priorities (Please double click on the check box ☑) Clackmannanshire will be attractive to businesses & people and ensure fair opportunities for all Our families; children and young people will have the best possible start in life Women and girls will be confident and aspirational, and achieve their full potential Our communities will be resilient and empowered so that they can thrive and flourish (2) Council Policies Complies with relevant Council Policies $\boxtimes$ 8.0 Equalities Impact 8.1 Have you undertaken the required equalities impact assessment to ensure that no groups are adversely affected by the recommendations?
+Yes $\Box$ No $\Box$ 9.0 Legality 9.1 It has been confirmed that in adopting the recommendations contained in the report, the Council is acting within its legal powers.
+Yes $\Box$ is